- OUR Walking TOURS

 This memorial is a fitting monument to a man who was a member of the Virginia Colonial Assembly, delegate to the 1st Continental Congress, Governor of Virginia, the country’s 1st Secretary of State, 2nd Vice President, 3rd President.

-Don’t forget, Jefferson was also a farmer, an author, a scientist, an inventor, and innovator, who invented a plow and improved on a cipher machine, cloth hangers, and dumb waiters, just to name a few.
+Don’t forget, Jefferson was also a farmer, an author, a scientist, an inventor, and an innovator, who invented a type of the plow and improved on a cipher machine, cloth hangers, and dumb waiters, just to name a few.

 He was an amateur architect with two UNESCO World Heritage sites under his belt, including the Rotunda and the academical village at the University of Virginia as well as his home, Monticello.